ebelchio12/nature-and-conflicts/dataset-and-problem-description.md

 Q: Can we predict the incidence of protests in several regions in the world using climate and economic data?
 KPI:
-* Predict within a 70% accuracy incidence of protests in several regions in the world (e.g., Western nations, sub-sharan Africa, Southeast Asia) compared with historic data
+* Replicate models from paper above to predict GDP variations and number of protests with competitive R2 value as the paper (R2=0.2)
+* Predict protest incidences (whether protests happen or not) within a 70% accuracy, recall of >80% and false negative rate of 5%
 * Create a user dashboard where users can get estimates for likelihood of protests given climate and economic data

 <h3>General plan:</h3>